 - Avoiding errors, such as delivery to the wrong address; and

 - Mileage or gas data and allowance.

 The Travelling Salesman Problem –

-The TSP posits that a traveling salesman, much like a delivery driver, needs to make multiple stops within their sales region.
-They don’t typically care about the order of their stops, but rather that they make the most of their time and money.
-In other words, they want to find the quickest route and the least expensive route.
-Driving time, driving distance, and costs of transport (e.g., fuel, tolls, etc.) are the key considerations.
+The travelling salesman problem posits that a traveling salesman, much like a delivery driver, needs to make multiple stops within their sales region.
+They don’t typically care about the order of their stops but rather that they make the most of their time and money.
+In other words, they want to find the quickest route and the least expensive one.
+Driving time, driving distance, and transport costs (e.g., fuel, tolls, etc.) are the key considerations.

-Even taking into account only one of these factors – distance, the TSP dilemma quickly becomes evident when you look at the math.
+Even considering only one of these factors – distance, the TSP dilemma quickly becomes evident when you look at the math.
 What seems simple enough when you only have two variables (Point A and Point B) becomes exponentially more complicated when you add even a few more stops to the route.

 Don’t believe it?
 Here are the numbers: